12005 SW 130 St. Ste. 302, Miami, FL 33186, USA

 Unlike most markets, in the US and Canada, electrical systems in homes have been standardized at 110V, with the exception of kitchen stoves and washer dryers.

-Unfortunately, 110V power has its limits, namely the installation of sophisticated hydromassage systems, as these require a considerable amount of power, which is simply unavailable due the limited wire size and considerable AMP draw that would be required.
+Unfortunately, 110V power has its limits, namely the installation of sophisticated hydromassage systems, as these require a considerable amount of power, which is simply unavailable due to the limited wire size and considerable AMP draw that would be required.

-For instance, a typical top of the line Aquatica hydromassage system consists of
+For instance, a typical top of the line Aquatica hydromassage system consists of:

 Even with the water heating function which is automatically deactivated when the hydromassage is activated, the above-described hydromassage system would require at least a minimum 3.5kW of constant power.

 Now, a standard US 110V electrical outlet is configured to handle a maximum current of 20A, of which, according to the UL safety standards only 80% can be drawn from.

 0.8 x 20A = 16A per outlet

 16A x 110V = 1760W or 1.76kW is what is available to power electrical systems from a standard US electrical outlet.